InstantWebP2P/vtep.offload/README.md

 # vtep.offload
-VxLAN VTEP Offloading based on eBPF and FPGA/SmartNiC
+a VTEP implementation based on eBPF and FPGA/SmartNiC